-CEIP data collected from the Linux VDA
+Data collected from the Linux VDA

-The following table gives an example of the types of anonymous information collected.
-The data does not contain any details that identify you as a customer.
+The following table gives an example of the types of data collected.

-Data Point Key Name Description Machine GUID machine_guid A GUID string identifying the machine where the data originates AD solution ad_solution A string denoting the machine' s domain-joining method Linux kernel version kernel_version A string denoting the machine' s kernel version LVDA version vda_version A string denoting the installed version of the Linux VDA.
-LVDA update or fresh install update_or_fresh_install A string denoting the current Linux VDA package is being freshly installed or updated LVDA installed method install_method A string denoting that the current Linux VDA package is installed by using MCS, PVS, easy install, or manual installation.
-HDX 3D Pro enabled or not hdx_3d_pro A string denoting whether HDX 3D Pro is enabled on the machine VDI mode enabled or not vdi_mode A string denoting whether VDI mode is enabled System Locale system_locale A string denoting the locale of this machine
+Data Point Key Name Description Machine GUID machine_guid A GUID string identifying the machine where the data originates Linux OS name and version os_name_version A string denoting the Linux OS name and version of the machine AD solution ad_solution A string denoting the machine's s domain-joining method Linux kernel version kernel_version A string denoting the machine's kernel version GPU type gpu_type Denoting the GPU type of the VDA machine CPU cores cpu_cores An integer denoting the number of CPU cores of the machine CPU frequency cpu_frequency Float denoting the CPU frequency in MHz Physical memory size memory_size An integer denoting the physical memory size in KB

+Data Point Key Name Description LVDA version vda_version A string denoting the installed version of the Linux VDA.
+LVDA update or fresh install update_or_fresh_install A string denoting the current Linux VDA package is being freshly installed or updated VDI mode enabled or not vdi_mode A string denoting whether VDI mode is enabled LVDA installed method install_method A string denoting that the current Linux VDA package is installed by using MCS, PVS, easy install, or manual installation.
+HDX 3D Pro enabled or not hdx_3d_pro A string denoting whether HDX 3D Pro is enabled on the machine BCR enabled or not bcr A string denoting whether Browser content redirection (BCR) is enabled on this machine System Locale system_locale A string denoting the locale of this machine Farm Id farm_id A string denoting the farm ID.
+VDA virtualization type vda_virtualization A string denoting the hypervisor that created the VDA Session key session_key Identifying the session where the data originates Resource type resource_type A string denoting the resource type of the launched session: desktop or <appname></appname> Receiver client type receiver_type An integer denoting the type of Citrix Workspace app used to launch the session Receiver client version receiver_version A string denoting the version of Citrix Workspace app used to launch the session Printing count printing_count An integer denoting the number of times the session uses the printing function